barathraj048/middleware-runtime_calculator_100x/readme.md

 Hey this is barath!!...

-# Request Time Tracker in Node.js with Express
+# Time Tracker Middleware in Node.js with Express

 This project demonstrates how to calculate the amount of time taken to complete the request-response cycle in an Express server.
 It uses middleware to log the duration of requests, giving insight into server performance and response times.